 In May, China was listed for the seventh year by the U.S. Trade Representative's office as a country with one of the worst records for preventing copyright theft.

-A man works on the products inside a shop masquerading as an Apple store while a notice displayed on a window reads “Temporarily closed for internal renovation,” in downtown ...
+A man works on the products inside a shop masquerading as an Apple store while a notice displayed on a window reads "Temporarily closed for internal renovation," in ...